lewibs/keyboards/README.md

 # Notes from lewibs
+- make sure to run the venv that has the qmk installed.
 - use this with qmk wsl.
 - all I need are the maps so I got rid of everything except the readme